10 Things You Should Definitely Know Before Visiting Dubai

 Oh, also, I want to tell you this from my personal experience- you are not allowed to put your arms around your loved ones, even while taking pictures.
 Doing this might invite trouble.

-So, it’s wise to refrain from kissing, hugging or holding hands in public.
-Please save the affection for later.
+So, it’s wise to refrain from kissing, hugging, or holding hands in public.
+Please save affection for later.

 This is because Muslims are observing daily fasts during this time, and they eat only before sunrise and after sunset.

 4. Avoid Going In Summers

 Months from May to September are scorching and humid in Dubai.
 So, plan between October and April, as these are pleasant months.

 The new year is also a great time to visit Dubai.
 You can also be a part of the Dubai Shopping Festival during this time and see the amazing fireworks on New Year’s Eve.